emberjs/rfcs/text/0000-new-test-waiters.md

 # How We Teach This

-API documentation should be available at api.emberjs.com.
+API documentation should be available at `api.emberjs.com`.

+## New Testing Section in Ember Guides - "Handling Async"

 This new test waiters system should be included in the Ember guide's testing section.
 Information and examples should be provided to allow users to correctly author asynchronous code that can be correctly managed by the testing system.